zanoniaustin/CNSE-Class/voters-api/readme.md

 Usage make <TARGET>

   Targets:
-           build                        Build the todo executable
+           build                        Build the voter executable
-           run                          Run the todo program from code run-bin                      Run the todo executable
+           run                          Run the voter program from code run-bin                      Run the voter executable
            load-db                      Add sample data via curl
-           get-by-id                    Get a todo by id pass id=<id> on command line get-all                      Get all todos
+           get-by-id                    Get a voter by id pass id=<id> on command line get-all                      Get all voters
-           update-2                     Update record 2, pass a new title in using title=<title> on command line delete-all                   Delete all todos
+           update-2                     Update record 2, pass a new title in using title=<title> on command line delete-all                   Delete all voters
-           delete-by-id                 Delete a todo by id pass id=<id> on command line get-v2                       Get all todos by done status pass done=<true|false> on command line get-v2-all                   Get all todos using version 2
+           delete-by-id                 Delete a voter by id pass id=<id> on command line get-v2                       Get all voters by done status pass done=<true|false> on command line get-v2-all                   Get all voters using version 2
 ```

 ### Why use the gin framework?